 LUKS is an industry standard hard disk encryption system build into Linux.
 It uses the AES algorithm with a 256-bit key in the CBC-ESSIV mode.
 The system generates a random encryption key, encrypts it with another key (master key), and stores it in one of the key slots provided by LUKS.

-When writing to or reading from a hard disk, the system encrypts or decrypts data on the fly using the master key derived by PBKDF2 from a user-defined passphrase stored on the CFA boot disk.
+When writing to or reading from a hard disk, the system encrypts or decrypts data on the fly using the master key derived by PBKDF2 from a user-defined passphrase stored on the appliance boot disk.

 Encryption on the secondary appliances